smhigley/grid-case-study/readme.md

 # A Study in Accessibility: Grid Example

 This is a demo of an editable data grid with numerous accessibility errors, paired with a talk on accessibility in more complex scenarios.
+The slides are on [github](https://smhigley.github.io/slides/a11y-grid-slides).

 ## Branches with a11y fixes: